flecsi/flecsi/doc/doxygen/mainpage.md

 Additionally, this API documentation covers the core FleCSI topology types, along with utilities designed to aid in the creation of application specialization libraries.

+\if core
+\warning This version includes internal interfaces.
+Specialization and application developers should use only the interfaces documented in the [user API reference](../api-user/index.html), as there is no guarantee that those that appear only here will remain stable, _e.g._, a type or interface may simply be removed or changed.
+\endif

 <!-- vim: set tabstop=2 shiftwidth=2 expandtab fo=cqt tw=72 : -->